Metamedia Lab - Digital Experimentation, Video, Podcast, and Media Editing Resources

 General Tips: Working with digital video requires very robust resources, including hardware, software, storage capacity and time.
 For storage, five minutes of raw digital video footage requires one gigabyte of media.
 The time required to finish an editing project is directly related to the level of complexity of the project.
 For complex projects including multiple transitions, titles, and other effects, one can expect to spend up to 100 minutes digitizing, editing, and outputting one minute of final video.
 Thus a five-minute video could require up to 500 minutes of editing time to complete.

-A portable Firewire drive is recommended for most video projects.
+A portable USB or Firewire drive is recommended for most video projects.

 - Members of the Kenyon Community wishing to use this station may do so on a first-come, first-served basis.

-- Work may not be saved to the local drive.
-LBIS recommends saving all work to a portable Firewire drive.
+- Work should not be saved to the local drive.
+LBIS recommends saving all work to a portable external drive.
 LBIS is not responsible for and will not guarantee that files stored overnight locally on this machine will be available the following day.

 - This workstation will be regularly cleaned and restored to default settings.
 This will automatically delete any user files stored on this machine.